* Declines in big tech-related firms pressure Nasdaq, S&P 500

 A Labor Department report showed initial claims for state unemployment benefits rose to 861,000 last week from 848,000 the prior week, partly due to potential claims related to the temporary closure of automobile plants due to a global semiconductor chip shortage.

-Walmart Inc slid 6.5% to $137.66 after the world’s largest retailer missed quarterly profit estimates and predicted a low-single digit rise in fiscal 2022 net sales.
+Walmart Inc slid 5.8% after the world’s largest retailer missed quarterly profit estimates and predicted fiscal 2022 net sales to rise in the low single digits.

-Marriott International Inc rose 0.5% to $131.98 after reporting a quarterly loss as the hotel chain’s bookings declined due to pandemic-induced travel restrictions.
+Marriott International Inc rose 0.6% after reporting a quarterly loss as the hotel chain’s bookings declined due to pandemic-induced travel restrictions.

-Declining issues outnumbered advancing ones on the NYSE by a 2.30-to-1 ratio; on Nasdaq, a 2.53-to-1 ratio favored decliners.
+Declining issues outnumbered advancing ones on the NYSE by a 2.32-to-1 ratio; on Nasdaq, a 2.28-to-1 ratio favored decliners.

 Reporting by Herbert Lash; additional reporting by Devik Jain and Shreyashi Sanyal in Bengaluru; Editing by Saumyadeb Chakrabarty, Anil D’Silva and Dan Grebler